 Chinese billionaire property developer Dr Chau Chak Wing admits he didn’t even bother with a walk-through before writing out a cheque for $70 million to buy the La Mer mansion in Vaucluse from James Packer.

-That was a new residential record in Australia and almost twice the cost of the next highest priced lot, Mandalay, Point Piper, which sold for $39.9 million.
+That was a new residential record in Australia back in 2015 and almost twice the cost of the next highest priced lot, Mandalay, Point Piper, which sold for $39.9 million.

 For those lucky few with the cash to splurge, the eastern suburbs was again the place to buy, accounting for the top slots.

-Here’s how the serious money was spread around…
+Here’s how the serious money is spread around…

 La Mer, Vaucluse $70m